Drache93/ghost-drive/README.md

 ## Features

 - Add local drive folders to share
+- Automatic sharing of drive meta to Peers over stream.
+Files are not copied, they are streamed.
 - Browse files with lazy-loaded directory tree
 - Preview video, audio, images, and text files
 - Stream media over P2P connections in chunks
 - Join peers by key — persistent across restarts
 - Persistent identity via corestore keypair
 - Cross-platform: macOS desktop + Android
+- Any drive added is shared with Peers.
+One peer might add 10 different drives, and 2nd peer just connects to them, and caches files for later use!
+You don't need to know where the original file comes from, no duplicates, just transparent file access.

+### Supported Drives

+* LocalDrive - Add a path
+* HyperDrive - Add a key
+* gip-remote - Add a `git+pear://...` url

 ## Usage